scrabbletank/farhome-rules/rulesdoc.md

 ### Level 2

+#### Careful Advance
 ___
-#### Careful Advance
 - **AP Cost:** 5/4
 - **Weapon:** any melee weapon
 - **Range:** weapon range
 - **Level Required:** 2/8

 You carefully study your opponents movements, making a calculated attack.
-Make a melee attack against a creature adding a normal die and rerolling up 3 dice in the atack roll.
+Make a melee attack against a creature adding a normal die and rerolling up 3 dice in the attack roll.
 You ignore any criticals in your roll, counting only the successes.
 If the attack hits you may move 1 tile in any direction, ignoring opportunity attacks.

 ***Enhanced:*** Add an enhanced die instead of a normal die and you may reroll 5 dice in your attack roll.
 <div style='margin-top:-6px'>

+#### Daze
 ___
-#### Daze
 - **AP Cost:** 5/4
 - **Weapon:** any bludgeoning weapon
 - **Range:** melee